PlayStation: Origins

 According to SCE's producer Ryoji Akagawa and chairman Shigeo Maruyama, there was uncertainty over whether the console should primarily focus on 2D sprite graphics or 3D polygon graphics.
-Eventually, after witnessing the success of Sega's Virtua Fighter in Japanese arcades, that Sony realized "the direction of the PlayStation became instantly clear" and 3D polygon graphics became the console's primary focus.
+Eventually, after witnessing the success of Sega's Virtua Fighter in Japanese arcades, Sony realized "the direction of the PlayStation became instantly clear" and 3D polygon graphics became the console's primary focus.

 The PlayStation logo was designed by Manabu Sakamoto.
 He wanted the logo to capture the 3D support of the console, but instead of just adding apparent depth to the letters "P" and "S", he created an optical illusion that suggested the letters in depth of space.
 Sakamoto also stuck with four bright principal colors, red, yellow, green, and blue, only having to tune the green color for better harmony across the logo.
-Sakamoto also designed the black and white logo based on the same design, reserved for times where colors could not be used.
+Sakamoto also designed the black-and-white logo based on the same design, reserved for times where colors could not be used.